IMPORTANT Writing to Inspire UPDATE

 Over the last couple of decades, there’s no doubt that I’ve had many gentle and synchronistic nudges.
 Each one of them reminding me that in my heart, I am, and always will be, a writer first - no matter how much I enjoy helping others and playing in the writing world.
 Most of these nudges I’ve ignored or planned to come back to (but, of course, rarely have).
 Still, ignore these kind of nudges long enough and you’re bound to get the sledge-hammer!
 And the life-changing seizure I woke up from that day was definitely one heck of a sledge-hammer - one that it’s impossible to ignore or plan to come back to.
 Now is the time to be the person I believe I was put here to be, no more being distracted.
 From now on, writing comes first.

 Therefore… despite all the joy that Writing to Inspire has brought me, and hopefully others, I have finally made the decision to close it down.
-My books are still available (at The Bodhi Tree bookstore cafe, Mt Hawthorn, WA), as are my online courses (75% OFF for this November!), plus this website with all the information it includes will still be available until it expires in January 2017.
+My books are still available (at The Bodhi Tree bookstore cafe, Mt Hawthorn, WA), as are my online courses, plus this website with all the information it includes will still be available until it expires in January 2017.
 But other than that, I’m afraid I’ll be slipping from immediate view.
 Although, you can still contact me or stay in touch through the Writing to Inspire Facebook page for a while, or my new blog covering my alternative lifestyle changes (House-sitting Life).

 In the mean time, thank you so much for your support over the years, it really wouldn’t have been the same without you.
 And please remember… if you want to write, then write.
 Find the time and simply write whatever words come to mind, because writing is about so much more than all the other stuff… so much more.